-ANNUAL LETTER OF EXPECTATIONS FOR 2024/25
+ANNUAL LETTER OF EXPECTATIONS FOR 2025/26

-I write to convey my strategic and performance expectations for the Takeovers Panel (the Panel) in relation to the 2024/25 financial year.
-You can also expect to receive a new enduring letter of expectations from the Minister of Finance/ Minister for the Public Service in due course.
+I write to convey my strategic and performance expectations for the Takeovers Panel (the Panel) in relation to the 2025/26 financial year.
+This letter supplements the enduring letter of expectations for statutory Crown entity boards from the Minister of Finance/Minister for the Public Service1.